NCAR/python-tutorial/source/tutorials/yourfirst.rst

 ..

+Let's begin.

-1. Open a terminal to begin and make sure you are in the :code:`python_tutorial` directory and have activated the corresponding environment.
+1. Open a terminal and make sure you are in the :code:`python_tutorial` directory and have activated the corresponding environment.

 2. Make a copy of your first script with a new name: